 A Wounded Child is Born

 My little sister Cherry was 18 months old when she died from my father’s wrath.
-It happened on a chilly and damp night in Richmond Park, a picturesque mountain village in Jamaica, a three-hour car ride on a bumpy road to Kingston, the capital.
+It happened on a chilly and damp night in Richmond Park, a picturesque mountain village in Jamaica, about 90-minutes by car ride on the bumpy road to Kingston.

-During that frightful night, Cherry did not succumb to the anger of my father to stop crying.
-At his wits end he placed her outside the family bedroom into the dark, leaving her there to wail.
-I was frightened and helpless to change what was happening.
+During that frightful chilly night, Cherry did not succumb to the anger of my father to stop crying.
+At his wits end, he placed her outside the family bedroom into the dark, leaving her there to wail.
+I was very frightened and helpless to change what was happening.
 I finally cried myself to sleep.

 Not long after, the doctor diagnosed Cherry with pneumonia.
 I stayed by her bedside gazing at her with the love we shared.
 Finally, my mother sent me out of the room telling me that Cherry was going off to sleep.
 Cherry never woke up.
-She was the love of my life.
+She was the love of my life, the only one I opened my heart to.
 My best friend.
 I never got to say good bye.
 I was 4½.

 No child of that age knows how to deal with this kind of trauma.
 I locked it away for over 35 years.
 I was left with the belief that what I love will be taken away.
 My heart began to close down.
 I became a wounded child without knowing it.